Oke-Hermanns/measuring-the-cloud/storage/README.md

 discovered targets, fetches the raw artifacts, and then destroys the infrastructure according to the selected destroy policy.

-The first supported slice is STACKIT plus the shared persistent runner foundation in `infra/stackit-runner/`.
+The current supported cloud path is STACKIT plus the shared persistent runner foundation in `infra/stackit-runner/`.
 When the runner is used, the storage VM is controlled over private IPs only.

 ## Quick Start